Close

 During the year under review, neither the statutory auditors nor the secretarial auditor have reported to the Audit Committee or the Board, under section 143(12) of the Companies Act, 2013, any instances of fraud committed against the Company by its officers or employees, the details of which would need to be mentioned in this Report.

-A Corporate Governance Report is annexed separately as part of this Report.
+A Corporate Governance Report for the year under review is annexed separately which forms part of this annual report.
 Board confirms compliance with Secretarial Standards.

-The Management Discussion and Analysis Report is annexed separately as part of this Report.
+The Management Discussion and Analysis Report for the year under review is annexed separately which forms part of this annual report.

 As reported in the earlier annual reports, your Company discontinued accepting fixed deposits from the public and shareholders effective January 1, 2014.
-In addition, pursuant to section 74(1)(b) of the Companies Act, 2013, the Board of Directors at their meeting held on August 1, 2014 decided to repay all fixed deposits maturing on or after March 31, 2015 by March 31, 2015 by paying additional interest of 1% per annum on those fixed deposits repaid before the maturity date pursuant to the contract entered into with the Fixed Deposit holders.
-Fixed Deposits from the public and shareholders which remained unclaimed and for which no discharge certificates were received from the depositors as on March 31, 2022 stood at ' 10,98,000.
-Unclaimed amount was transferred into a separate non-interest bearing escrow account opened specifically for the purpose of re-payment pursuant to the provisions of the Companies Act, 2013 and the rules made thereunder.
-Out of this amount, a sum of ' 4,40,000/- has since been paid as per instructions received after the year end and balance unclaimed amount as of May 27, 2022 is ' 6,58,000/-.
+In addition, pursuant to section 74(1)(b) of the Companies Act, 2013, the Board of Directors at their meeting held on August 1, 2014, decided to repay all fixed deposits maturing on or after March 31, 2015, by March 31, 2015, by paying additional interest of 1% per annum on those fixed deposits repaid before the maturity date pursuant to the contract entered into with the Fixed Deposit holders.
+During the year the Company

 The details of unclaimed/unpaid dividends and fixed deposits which have not been transferred to the IEPF account as the period of seven years have not been completed is given below pursuant to the provisions of the Companies Act, 2013 and the applicable rules there under.